isabella232/siliconsalon.info/_pages/salon2.md

 "[Our] pairing secret is used to prove the secure element and MCU are a matched set.
 This is to prevent an attacker from swapping out device components."
 {: .notice--info}

+### Validated Lightning Signer Presentation Key Quotes

+"The basic concept of VLS is to not have the private keys or other secrets in the online node itself."
+{: .notice--info}

+"Originally we were thinking about using the VLS software inside a hardware security module to secure an enterprise-scale lightning node.
+As we went on, we discovered other cases where inexpensive consumer devices could provide custody to end users and this was important for different reasons."
+{: .notice--info}

+"Our wish list items that would significantly improve security include tamper-proof hardware which can protect us when the physical security of the device is compromised."
+{: .notice--info}

 ## Additional Discussions

 Discussions were held on several major topics: